 Strategic Risk Causes Likelihood of risk occurring Risk focus Mitigating actions 1.
-There is a risk that we fail to effectively fulfill care and development for frontline staff; failure of infrastructure such as fleet or equipment; compromising safety in Unlikely to occur Clinical effectiveness Implementation of the clinical training and development strategy; adoption of reflective practice; safety responsibilities Use of clinical performance indicators and benchmarking • Fleet strategy Key clinical skills training New ways of working programme roll-out Electronic patient report form
+There is a risk that we fail to effectively fulfill care and Clinical training and development for frontline staff; failure of infrastructure such as fleet or equipment; compromising safety in our efforts to achieve performance targets Unlikely to occur Clinical effectiveness Implementation of the clinical training and development strategy; adoption of reflective practice; safety responsibilities Use of clinical performance indicators and benchmarking Fleet strategy New ways of working programme roll-out Electronic patient report form

 Strategic Risk Causes Likelihood of risk occurring Risk focus Mitigating actions 2.
-There is a risk that we cannot maintain and deliver the Funding levels within the local health economy and a focus on 'more for less'; continued increase Possible Demand management Performance delivered against trajectories Strong cost improvement programme and focus on gaining efficiencies and driving up productivity core service in demand and expectations for the Clinical response model along with the performance expected service; lack of capacity within the healthcare system.
-Partnership working within the local health economy to manage capacity and direct responses accordingly - Coordinating Healthcare in London Service Development Plan Implementation of the demand management plan CommandPoint implementation
+There is a risk that we cannot maintain and deliver the Funding levels within the local health economy and a focus on 'more for less'; continued increase in demand and Demand management Performance delivered against trajectories Strong cost improvement programme and focus on gaining efficiencies and driving up productivity core service along with the performance expected expectations for the service; lack of capacity within the healthcare system.
+Clinical response model Partnership working within the local health economy to manage capacity and direct responses accordingly - Coordinating Healthcare in London Service Development Plan Implementation of the demand management plan CommandPoint implementation

 Strategic Risk Causes Likelihood of risk occurring Risk focus Mitigating actions 3.
-There is a risk that we are unable to match financial resources with priorities Funding levels within the local health economy; an over-ambitious transformation plan across London - too many priorities Possible Cost improvement programme Key performance indicators Clearly articulated strategic direction with planned developments across three-five years and using foundation trust freedoms to support these Strong cost improvement programme and focus on gaining efficiencies and driving up productivity Implementation of the estates strategy and clinical response model
+There is a risk that we are unable to match financial resources with priorities Funding levels within the local health economy; an over-ambitious transformation plan across London - too many priorities Possible Cost improvement programme Key performance indicators Clearly articulated strategic direction with planned developments across three- five years and using foundation trust freedoms to support these phondes Strong cost improvement programme and focus on gaining efficiencies and driving up productivity Implementation of the estates strategy and clinical response model